frostsnap/frostsnap/README.md

 No longer is the security of each individual device so paramount.
 To compromise the key you need to compromise a threshold number of devices.

-Since Frostsnap is under rapid development, we recommend against using it to secure your bitcoin just yet.
+Since Frostsnap is under rapid development, **we recommend against using it to secure your bitcoin just yet**.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
 See LICENSE for more info.